Advertisement

 Good Seamanship is No Accident

-The Cruising Club of America goes online with an outline for what skippers need to do to foster a culture of safety aboard their vessels.
+The Cruising Club of America’s online outline for what skippers need to do to foster a culture of safety aboard their vessels is recommended browsing for every boat owner.

 Safety at Sea session